cuongnd9/node-kit/README.md

 # node-kit

-🐢🚀 A Node.js Kit with TypeScript, REST, GraphQL, TypeORM, PostgreSQL and awesome tools.
+🐢🚀 A Node.js Kit with TypeScript, REST, TypeORM, PostgreSQL and awesome tools.

 ## Features

 - Using TypeScript.
 - Setup Babel, ESLint and Husky.
 - Setup a basic RESTful API.
-- Integrating Graphql.
 - Using TypeORM and PostgreSQL.
 - Integrating Docker.